-5.4.1 Mandatory Reporting in NSW - staff members in NSW, who deliver health care, welfare, education, children's services or residential services, wholly or partly, to children as part of their paid or professional work are mandatory reporters of children who are at risk of significant harm.
-This also applies to staff members in a management position with direct responsibility for or supervision of such services.
+4.4.1.1 Mandatory reporting in NSW

+Staff members in NSW, who deliver health care, welfare, education, children's services, religious based activities to children or residential services, wholly or partly, to children as part of their paid or professional work are mandatory reporters of children who are at risk of significant harm.
+This also applies to clergy and staff members in a management position with direct responsibility for or supervision of such services.

-A child or young person1 is at risk of significant harm if current concerns exist for the safety, welfare or well-being of a child or young person because of the presence, to a significant extent, of any one or more of the following circumstances:
+A child or young person is at risk of significant harm if current concerns exist for the safety, welfare or well-being of the child or young person because of the presence, to a significant extent, of any one or more of the following circumstances: